 Aaron Parayno joined Northeastern in August 2012 to serve as the Graduate Assistant for the Asian American Center.
 He has been a Bostonian for the past four years, and is originally from Queens, NY.

 Aaron recently graduated from Boston College with a BA in Psychology, and History.
 His passion for serving the Asian American community stemmed from his involvement as a student leader in Boston College’s AHANA (African, Hispanic, Asian, and Native American) community.
-Aaron is currently a Master’s Candidate at Boston College pursuing a degree in Higher Education concentrating on Student Affairs.
-In addition to working at the AAC he will be working at Boston College’s Student Programs Office working with Student Organizations as a Graduate Advisor.
+Aaron received his Master’s from Boston College in Higher Education concentrating on Student Affairs.

 Aaron considers him self as a “foodie”, he loves to explore new restaurants, and areas around Boston.
 He also enjoys playing tennis, learning new languages, dancing, watching foreign films, and dramas.